R2Northstar/NorthstarMods/README.md

 - Better accuracy
 - Can use their Cores
 - They can Execute Players
+- They can use e-smoke to kill pilots trying to rodeo them
 - Drop a Battery on Easy and Regular Difficulties or drop an Amped Battery in Hard, Master and Insane difficulties similar to campaign Titans

 ## Live Fire Gameplay Changes